 A.The SomnoGuard is manufactured by Tomed Dr. Toussaint GmbH, based out of Bensheim Germany.

-Q. Hello, I have suffered with Sleep Apnoea for this past 25 years and used a CPAP machine to control the condition.
+Q. Hello, I have suffered from Sleep Apnoea for this past 25 years and used a CPAP machine to control the condition.
 My dentist prescribed a MAD device 12 years ago to remedy my condition but without significant success.
 However, I understand your mouthpiece may provide an effective solution but simpler solution than the CPAP system.
-Please would you advise me?
+Please, would you advise me?